100K at Caltopo | 100K pdf | 100k GPX file | 100k Profile pdf

 50 Mile, 50K and 20 Mile Races - will have the same 19 hour time allowance.

-The course is four races in one: a 20 mile "fun run", a 50k, a 50 miler and a 100k.
+The course is five races in one: a 6km really fun run, a 20 mile "fun run", a 55k, a 50 miler and a 100k.
 All are described below:

 All distances start and finish at Millpond County Park, five miles north of Bishop, California.
 All distances head through Millpond Campground before heading north then west around the Tungsten Hills, where the first aid station is encountered at mile 4.5.
 At mile 1.5 we have a quasi aid station but it is really there to make sure everyone makes the turn so we don't really count it as an aid station.
 Continuing the description from the first 'real' aid station, at mile 4.5, the CDF aid station, the course begins climbing steadily on four wheel drive roads and continues up and around the main north west side of the Tungstens before briefly leveling out as the second aid station is neared at mile 9.8.
 After passing through the aid station, all distances turn right and again head uphill, towards Basin Mountain, Mount Tom, and the Buttermilk aid station at mile 11.
 The Buttermilk aid station is the turn around for the twenty mile fun run.
 (See below for the continuation of the description for the twenty mile course).